Skhmt/mfd/docs/readme.md

 # Changelog

+* 1.6.1 - 17Dec18
+  * *If 1.6.0 is working for you, there's no need to update*
+  * Changed from JavaFX to JLayer for playing mp3s
 * 1.6.0 - 16Dec18
   * Added an API to play and stop an mp3 on the host computer, `mfd.playMP3(_path_)` and `mfd.stopMP3()`
   * Updated some dependencies